 “…sat down in Love Grove to read my papers.
 While thus engaged, a cavalier on horseback came along the road, and saluted me in Spanish; to which I replied by touching my hat and returned to the newspaper.
 But the cavalier renewing his salutations, I regarded him more attentively and saw that it was Herman Melville!“

-It is safe to say Melville did not picnic while enjoying the Boston Symphony Orchestra at Tanglewood in the 19th century like we do today.
 The Hawthorne Cottage is actually a replica of the original “Little Red House” that Hawthorne and his family moved into in 1850.
 During their 18 months in the cottage, Hawthorne completed The Wonder Book, The House of The Seven Gables and began the Tanglewood Tales.
 He also welcomed his friend Herman Melville several times to visit.
+The original cottage burned in 1890.
+The replica was built in 1947.

 The Cottage is a private residence and not open for public viewing; however, during Tanglewood’s summer season, visitors can see the replica from the street.